 Volunteer Society Nepal warmly welcomes you to spend your Gap Year in Nepal with us.
 Our gap year in Nepal programs offer a unique travelling experience anyone who is seeking an ideal gap year programs.
 Nepal is becoming a very famous destination for gap year adventures like trekking, rafting, jungle safari etc. As a gap year traveler, you will have a chance to enjoy these adventure programs as well, while you visit Nepal.
-If you choose traveling to Nepal with Volunteer Society Nepal on your gap year, we have various gap year volunteering travel opportunities where you will have a chance to enjoy amazing cultures and exciting gap year volunteer opportunities in Nepal with Volunteer Society Nepal and you will be able to volunteer in Nepal for doing manual work, teaching Buddhist monks, teaching programs, volunteer in Nepal Orphanage to work with children and work in various other Community aid Projects in Nepal.
+If you choose traveling to Nepal with Volunteer Society Nepal on your gap year, we have various gap year volunteering travel opportunities where you will have a chance to enjoy amazing cultures and exciting gap year volunteer opportunities in Nepal with Volunteer Society Nepal and you will be able to volunteer in Nepal for doing manual work, teaching Buddhist monks, teaching programs, volunteer in a disability center to work with children and work in various other Community aid Projects in Nepal.

-We believe that Gap Year Volunteer work in Nepal with Volunteer Society Nepal; will give a chance for you to make a real difference by Volunteering in Nepal!
+We believe that Gap Year Volunteering in Nepal with Volunteer Society Nepal will give a chance for you to make a real difference by Volunteering in Nepal!
 We have different Gap year Volunteer Opportunities in Nepal, available for you!
 You can choose the project that you would like to do during your Gap Year volunteering program in Nepal.
 You can start your Gap year volunteering Nepal Program, on any date of your choice throughout the year!
 The program is from 2 weeks up to 20.

-Volunteer in Nepal whether you are 17 or 70 years old
+Volunteer in Nepal whether you are 17 or 70 years old.

 Who says GAP years are just when you leave school?